-Our most recent paper, which was published in Sustainable Energy and Fuels, looks at using a roll-to-roll (R2R) fabrication method for slot-die coated perovskite solar cells (PCSs).
+Our most recent printed photovoltaics paper, which was published in Sustainable Energy and Fuels, looks at using a roll-to-roll (R2R) fabrication method for slot-die coated Perovskite Solar Cells (PCSs).
 The extensive 50-page document is the most descriptive paper of its kind and will influence solar cell research across the globe.

 Here, SPECIFIC researcher and one of the paper’s authors, Rahul Patidar, discusses the processes and research that led to the paper being published.